Southampton 1-4 Leicester City

 He has struck spectacularly at home to Tottenham and away at Newcastle recently and was on target to break the early deadlock in Southampton with a trademark low left-foot finish after a run that created his own space.

-Mahrez also helped set up Okazaki for Leicester's fourth and produced a performance to warm Leicester City's travelling support on a bitterly cold and wet night.
+Mahrez also helped set up Okazaki for Leicester's fourth and produced a performance to warm Leicester's travelling support on a bitterly cold and wet night.

-The transfer speculation may spark up again when the transfer window opens in January - but for now Leicester and Puel will simply be delighted to have a mercurial talent back on peak form.
+The transfer speculation may spark up again when the window opens in January - but for now Leicester and Puel will simply be delighted to have a mercurial talent back on peak form.

 Miserable night for Pellegrino